easybuilders/easybuild-tutorial/docs/contributing/README.md

-If we look at unique contributors per year, we see that the number of contributors to the easyconfigs repository has been gradually increasing over the years, while the number of unique contributors to the framework and easyblocks repositories has largely remained stable in recent years.
+If we look at unique contributors per year, we see that the number of contributors to the easyconfigs repository has been gradually increasing over the years, while the number of unique contributors to the framework and easyblocks repositories has largely remained stable.
 Making contributions to the latter two repositories requires significantly more effort, which explains the difference with the easyconfigs repository.
 <div align="center"><img src="../img/unique_contributors_per_year.png" alt="Overview of unique contributors per year across EasyBuild repositories" width="75%"/></div>